StrikingLoo/strikingloo.github.io/wiki-articles/machine-learning/clip.md

 - We also confirm these findings with linear-probe representation learning analysis and show that CLIP outperforms the best publicly available ImageNet model while also being more computationally efficient.
 - We additionally find that zero-shot CLIP models are much more robust than equivalent accuracy supervised ImageNet models which suggests that zero-shot evaluation of task-agnostic models is much more representative of a model’s capability.

- we constructed a new dataset of 400 million (image, text) pairs collected form a variety of publicly available sources on the Internet.
-To attempt to cover as broad a set of visual concepts as possible, we search for (image, text) pairs as part of the construction process whose text includes one of a set of 500,000 queries (words occurring at least 100 times in
+We constructed a new dataset of **400 million (image, text) pairs collected form a variety of publicly available sources on the Internet.** To attempt to cover as broad a set of visual concepts as possible, we search for (image, text) pairs as part of the construction process whose text includes one of a set of 500,000 queries (words occurring at least 100 times in